openhive-network/hivemind/README.md

 # Hivemind [BETA]

-#### Developer-friendly microservice powering social networks on the Steem blockchain.
+#### Developer-friendly microservice powering social networks on the Hive blockchain.

-Hive is a "consensus interpretation" layer for the Steem blockchain, maintaining the state of social features such as post feeds, follows, and communities.
-Written in Python, it synchronizes an SQL database with chain state, providing developers with a more flexible/extensible alternative to the raw steemd API.
+Hivemind is a "consensus interpretation" layer for the Hive blockchain, maintaining the state of social features such as post feeds, follows, and communities.
+Written in Python, it synchronizes an SQL database with chain state, providing developers with a more flexible/extensible alternative to the raw hived API.

 ## Development Environment